 HANOVER [1924-1927] House Prefect

-After several operational missions over Germany he was accidentally killed during a test flight of Wellington Bomber IC R1517 [KO-Z] on Tuesday 17th June 1941, whereby the aircraft climbed slowly to 500ft, turned through 180 degrees before diving into the ground at Sporle, near Swaffham.
-Only one member of the crew survived.
+Following several operational missions over Germany, Amery’s service came to a tragic end on Tuesday 17th June 1941.
+During a test flight of Wellington Bomber IC R1517 [KO-Z], the aircraft climbed steadily to 500 feet before turning through 180 degrees and suddenly diving into the ground at Sporle, near Swaffham.
+Of those on board, only one crew member survived the crash.
 At the time of his death Amery was 31 years old and is buried at Marham Cemetery, Norfolk.

 A copy of this story is available to download here.